barmangolap15/Text-to-speech-convert/README.md

 <img src="texttospeech/Capture7.JPG">

-Then create a funtion where *pitch* and *speed* limits are set and call the **TextToSpeech** and also set the pitch and speed variables with it.
+Then create a function where *pitch* and *speed* limits are set and call the **TextToSpeech** and also set the pitch and speed variables with it.

 <img src="texttospeech/Capture8.JPG">